 What information can be looked up in the database?

 The database search can find several pieces of information about the business.
 Some of the highlights include:

 - Entity type – Corporation, Limited Liability Company.
 Etc.

 - Status – Good standing means all reports and filing fees are up to date

-- Resident Agent’s information – A Resident Agent in Michigan (commonly known as a Registered Agentt is the singular point of contact for the entity should a legal or tax notice need to be sent to the business.
-This is often one of the owners and if their home address is used, that address becomes public information.
-Many people find this concerning and use a Registered Agent service like Northwest Registered Agent or IncFile so their home address isn’t listed.
+- Resident Agent’s information – A Resident Agent in Michigan (commonly known as a Registered Agent is the singular point of contact for the entity should a legal or tax notice need to be sent to the business.
+This is often one of the owners, and if their home address is used, that address becomes public information.
+Many people find this concerning and use a Registered Agent service like Northwest Registered Agent, so their home address isn’t publically listed.

 - Date the entity was filed with the Department of Licensing and Regulatory Affairs

 - Names of the officers and their title